vegaprotocol/vegawallet/README.md

 `vegawallet` is the command line interface for running a Wallet service, implemented in Go.
 It is used to sign transactions for use on [Vega](#about-vega).
 Vega Wallet creates and manages ed25519 keypairs for one or more wallets.

 ## How to install and run Vega Wallet
 These instructions are written to be used in command line.
-Below, in the snippets, you'll see commands in black text.
-You can copy those command line instructions, and paste them into your command line interface.
+Below, in the snippets, you'll see commands in blue text.
+Copy those instructions and paste them into your command line interface.

 ### Download
 Download and save the zip file from Releases to the location on your computer you want to run it from: